 For someone with bipolar disease, you’re four times more likely to have a substance abuse problem.
-Nobody wants to feel the kind of sadness you feel as someone with a bipolar disorder.
+Nobody wants to feel the kind of sadness you feel as someone with bipolar disorder.
 In your feelings of despair, you may feel that drug or alcohol abuse is your only solution.
-There are alternatives though and when you get the help you need, you gain hope with the possibility of leading a normal life.
+There are alternatives, though, and when you get the help you need, you gain hope with the possibility of leading a normal life.
 Fortunately, Women’s Recovery offers treatment for both conditions.
 Our treatment options include:

 - Group therapy

 For more information on overcoming your addiction and bipolar II disorder, please contact Women’s Recovery today at 833.754.0554.